-The Department of Sociology and Anthropology supports four Specializations within the Bachelor of Global and International Studies (BGInS).
+The Department of Sociology and Anthropology supports two Specializations within the Bachelor of Global and International Studies (BGInS).

 - Globalization, Culture and Power